u32int/kloda/DOCS.md

 ##### DiscordWebhookAdministrativeUrl
 Webhook used for adminstrative messages; i.e. bans/kicks/mutes

+##### DiscordAdministrativeFooter
+Footer for the discord webhook messages (Administrative).
+Accepts %DateTime% as a template argument.

 ##### DiscordWebhookHurtNotificationsUrl
 Webhook used for information about player-hurting events: teamkills/teamdamage/suicides etc.

+##### DiscordHurtNotificationsFooter
+Footer for the discord webhook messages.
+(HurtNotifications) Accepts the following template arguments:
+    %FirstTimestamp%: Full date-time timestamp of the first notification in the list sent
+    %LastTimestampHours%: Only the hours part of a timestamp for the last notification in the queue.
+    %DateTime%: Full date-time timestamp (current time)

 ##### DiscordWebhookCooldown
 Cooldown between webhook messages sent to discord.
 Don't set it under two or you might run into rate-limits.